xanthan-web/portfolio-template/instructions.md

 # Customizing Your Portfolio Template

-**Welcome!** This page walks you through personalizing this portfolio template to showcase your work, research, and creative projects.
+This page walks you through personalizing this portfolio template to showcase your work, research, and creative projects.
 Once you're comfortable editing and have updated the main sections, **you can delete this file**—it's just here to help you get started.

 ## What You Have